The detail part of an event pattern for a KeyPress or KeyRelease event

 set for the usual USA-type 101-key keyboard.
 For the

-currently supported set, see the manual page for Tk keysym
+currently supported set, see the manual page for Tk keysym values.

 .keysym | .keycode | .keysym_num | Key |